-A.5.3.2.2.1 Contention based random access test in FR2 for PSCell/SCell in EN-DC
+A.5.3.2.2.1 4-step RA type contention based random access test in FR2 for PSCell/SCell in EN-DC

 A.5.3.2.2.1.1 Test Purpose and Environment

 The purpose of this test is to verify that the behavior of the random access procedure is according to the requirements and that the PRACH power settings and timing are within specified limits.
 This test will verify the requirements in clause 6.2.2.2 and clause 7.1.2 in an AWGN model.